 6: add the spinach and stir into the Spanish beans to wilt, then serve.

-💚Did you make this bean recipe?
+Did you make this Spanish beans recipe?
 Please let me know how it turned out for you!

 Leave a comment and star rating below and share a picture with the hashtag #veggiedesserts.
 I love seeing your recreations of my vegetarian and vegan recipes and cakes.